 Interpret the constitution and bylaws of SA-recognized organizations.

-Rule on the constiutionality of action taken by the Legislative Branch or its members.
+Rule on the constitutionality of action taken by the Legislative Branch or its members.

-Rule on the constiutionality of action taken by the Executive Branch or its members.
+Rule on the constitutionality of action taken by the Executive Branch or its members.

 Rule on appeals relating to the proper conduct of elections.

 The Supreme Court exercises this authority to resolve disputes.
 Questions about the constitutionality of actions taken, or the meaning of the constitution with respect to those actions, are asked when actions are disputed.
 It is your right to petition the Supreme Court if you believe that a dispute has not been resolved.
 The Supreme Court, and all petitioners before it, must use this Supreme Court Petition Form.